adjacentdata/Color-Palette-Generator/README.md

 The objective of this project is to make it easier for artists to create color pallets from any image.
 * Users can add any image from their local hard drive
-* Python will automatically find the colors on the image using the colorgram package.
+* Python will automatically find the colors in the image using the colorgram package.
-* Users will be able to download the image and place it in their design programs for easy access.
+* Users will be able to download the image and place it in their art programs, such as Adobe, Paint, Krita, or Toon Boom, for easy access.

 ## Installation